 https://www.theroot.com/high-cheekbones-and-straight-black-hair-1790878167

-The Queen of the Damned, Anne Rice
+The Queen of the Damned, by Anne Rice

 https://en.wikipedia.org/wiki/Gaius_Laelius